Better Automatic Program Repair by Using Bug Reports and Tests Together: Introduction

-\textbf{Significance:} APR has already shown effectiveness in real-world scenarios, but producing correct patches is one of the remaining hurdles preventing wide deployment in industry~\cite{Gazzola19}.
-This paper makes progress addressing this challenge by (1)~developing a new FL technique suitable for APR that uses both bug reports and tests, demonstrating that it localizes defects better than even the optimistic union of techniques that use only bug reports or only tests, and (2)~demonstrating that with this new FL, APR tools can repair more defects correctly.
-Our paper presents the first APR tools that use both bug reports and tests.
+APR has already shown effectiveness in real-world scenarios, but producing correct repairs is one of the remaining hurdles preventing wide deployment in industry~\cite{Gazzola19}.
+This paper makes progress addressing this challenge by (1)~developing a new FL technique suitable for APR that uses both bug reports and tests, demonstrating that it localizes defects better than techniques that use only bug reports or only tests, and (2)~demonstrating that with this new FL, APR tools can repair more defects correctly.

+We make all of our data, source code, and documentation to reproduce our results publicly available~\cite{MotwaniSBIRArtifact}.
 The rest of this paper is organized as follows.
 Section~\ref{sec:approach} describes our FL techniques and Section~\ref{sec:evaluation} evaluates the FL techniques, and their effect on APR.
 Section~\ref{sec:relatedwork} places our work in the context of related research, and Section~\ref{sec:contributions} summarizes our contributions.